paylogic/developer.paylogic.com/content/articles/trello.rst

 So that's in a nutshell how we use Trello for our sprints.
 We've been using it for our sprint boards for nearly two years now, and it definitely has stood the test of time.
-We've been using it for other things as well, such as for project management, as Kanban board for our Operational IT team, and for storing code snippets.
-The fact that there is Google Apps integration is quite a bonus there for us as well.
+We've been using it for other things as well, such as for project management (for which the `calendar view`_ is quite useful), as Kanban board for our Operational IT team, and for storing code snippets.
+The fact that there is Google Apps integration is quite a bonus for us as well (although that is only part of their paid `business class`_ subscription).

 Now it has to be mentioned that there are many other tools out there that attempt to solve all of our problems in a single tool.
 This would of course be